Qias-Me/clarance-f/workspace/Execute the complete SF-86 Section 13 PD.md

+Be sure to use a txt file contaning the expected values to search for in the PDF

 Based on my manual analysis it seems the fields are not being applied tot he PDF, so maybe you need to use playwright mcp to do better field validation before the values are even submitted to ensure everything is on the right track